Frequency Range 3 for ISAC in 6G: Potentials and Challenges: Candidate technologies for 6G ISAC in FR3

 \subsection{Implications of Extended Near-Field for ISAC in FR3}

-To efficiently implement ISAC in FR3 band, unified and generalized near/far-field channel models need to be discovered.
-Unique ELAA propagation features must also be leveraged to practically realize integration gains of ISAC.
-To this end, the ELAA can be modeled as a 2D transmit antenna surface with a densely-packed large number of antennas each having a finite area.
+To efficiently implement ISAC in the FR3 band, unified and generalized near/far-field channel models need to be developed.
+Unique ELAA propagation features must also be leveraged to practically realize the integration gains of ISAC.
+To this end, the ELAA can be modeled as a 2D transmit antenna surface with a densely-packed large number of antennas, each having a finite area.
 These antennas are assumed to be placed edge-to-edge to constitute an extremely large contiguous antenna surface with an approximately continuous electrically-large aperture.
 Thus, the propagation effects must be investigated using 2D integrals over the entire aperture instead of typical summations of individual antennas.
-The channels between ELAA and UEs/targets must also be modeled via a superposition of spherical wavefronts by virtue of circular and divergent phase gradients to capture distinct propagation distances, effective antenna areas, and polarization mismatches in spatial/angular domains.
+The channels between the ELAA and UEs/targets must also be modeled via a superposition of spherical wavefronts by virtue of circular and divergent phase gradients to capture distinct propagation distances, effective antenna areas, and polarization mismatches in spatial/angular domains.
 The existing techniques for modeling and analyzing near-field ISAC have been reported in \cite{Zhao2014}.
 For example, the near-field sensing channels employ a steering vector-based formulation, which depends not only on spatial angular signatures (AoDs/AoAs) but also on distance due to spherical wavefronts.

 New near-field ISAC channel models must capture spatial finite depth-of-foci, non-WSS, small-scale, and large-scale fading effects.
 The array response vectors of both communication and radar channels depend not only on AoAs/AoDs in the elevation and azimuth planes but also on the transmission distances.
-Figure~\ref{fig:Corr_coe_dB_15} shows that the array steering vectors of two UEs located in the same azimuth and elevation directions correlates and decorrelates repeatedly along the distance domain in the near-field of ELAAs.
+Figure~\ref{fig:Corr_coe_dB_15} shows that the array steering vectors of two UEs located in the same azimuth and elevation directions correlate and decorrelate repeatedly along the distance domain in the near-field of ELAAs.
 Hence, the beams transmitted by an ELAA possess multiple focal points with finite depths along the same spatial direction in the near-field as opposed to the infinite depth-of-focus of beams in far-field channel models with plane-wavefronts.
 Multiple UEs/targets having the same spatial direction can hence be served/illuminated by using near-field beam-focusing.
-This task requires designing of unified beamformers and waveforms that can be jointly used for both communication and sensing functionalities within the same bandwidth allocated in FR3 band.
+This task requires the design of unified beamformers and waveforms that can be jointly used for both communication and sensing functionalities within the same bandwidth allocated in the FR3 band.